InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

     talks only rarely), so this usually manifests in either practical jokes or ornery body language.
-  * She can usually guess when those actions will ultimately improve or damage her relationships, so she uses them judiciously (rarely at the expense of endearing herself in the long run).
+  * She can usually guess when those actions will ultimately improve or damage her relationships, so she uses them judiciously (not at the expense of endearing herself in the long run).
   * If she misjudges and plays a prank that only serves to be aggravating (or behaves impishly when sobriety is called for), she gets sulky.
 She rarely